collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The two main differences are that if you are using the "Fork and Pull" Model:
 * If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it
-* When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request.
+* When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request (like I said, maintainers do not automatically have write permission to a fork).

 <!--
 You sometimes need to work on a repo locally